 The year two trial is being hosted by John Ramsay from Ratho at Bothwell.
 The trial lambed down twin bearing ewes on the different treatments from early September (the rotational grazing treatments were set stocked during the lambing period).
 The lambs were marked on 4 October – click here for the lambing data.
 LRMG trial year 2 lambing results

 Following marking the mobs were boxed up, and rotational grazing commenced for these treatments.
 At this time additional ewes and lambs were added to both the clover treatments.

-The lambs are due to be weaned on 4 December, at which time the trial will focus on finishing lambs on the different treatments.
+The first of our three trials was hosted by Andrew Archer from Chester at Westwood.
 To listen to the ABC radio Tasmania’s Country Hour interview with Andrew click here.

 Benchmarking is a business review method that provides you with vital business information, gives you a greater understanding of your business and enables you to make informed decisions based on facts, rather than assumptions.